The Crime of Ecocide

 The Promise Institute’s thinking and leadership is helping shepherd ecocide law into reality.

-A little over two years and one pandemic later, a lot has happened.
 The symposium was followed by a working group at the Promise Institute, which then joined forces with an international expert panel to draft a new crime of ecocide.
-Executive Director Kate Mackintosh was deputy co-chair of that panel, which was steered by Philippe Sands QC and Dior Fall Sow and included nine other remarkable jurists from around the globe.
-After months of collaboration, they have made history.
+Executive Director Kate Mackintosh was deputy co-chair of that panel, which was steered by Philippe Sands QC and Dior Fall Sow, and included nine other remarkable jurists from around the globe.
+After months of collaboration, they made history.

 The Crime of Ecocide

 The panel proposes the following definition of ecocide to be included as a new crime in the Rome Statute of the International Criminal Court.